cdsittampalam/documentation/docs/FAQ.md

 To confirm that you made the password change, you receive a request in the Qredo Signing app on your phone.

-1. From the Qredo web app, click the icon to access Account view.
+1. From the Qredo Wallet app, click the icon to access Account view.
 This example shows a user with the initials IK.

 ![Account](/doc-images/initials.png)